How to Create a Patreon for Your YouTube Channel

 With the basic setup done, you can now flesh out your profile.

 There are a few more things to do before launching, all in a handy checklist right there on your page.
+There are also some recommended creator resources to get you started.

 A good start is choose your profile pic (256 x 256 px) and a page banner (1600 x 400 px minimum).